 The apostle John shared the same joy: “It gave me great joy to have some brothers come and tell about your faithfulness to the truth and how you continue to walk in the truth.
 I have no greater joy than to hear that my children are walking in the truth” (3 John 3-4).

-As the children of God, we share this joy with all believers, with the angels in heaven, and with God himself — joy in the preaching of the gospel, joy in hearing of people who come to faith in Christ and joy in people who continue to walk in the path of faith.
-Such pure joy in the redemption and salvation of people made in God’s image, such fruit of the Holy Spirit at work in us, shapes our passions, our values and our goals.
+As the children of God, we share this joy with all believers, with the angels in heaven, and with God himself — joy in the preaching of the gospel, joy in hearing that people come to faith in Christ and joy in people who continue to walk in the path of faith.
+Such joy in the redemption and salvation of people, such fruit of the Holy Spirit at work in us, shapes our passions, values and goals.

 The use of our time, the habits of our thoughts, the health of our emotions and the quality of our words and actions toward one another are positively influenced by this life-cleansing joy in the love, kindness and power of God.
 Our private worship time, our collective worship with the church, our volunteer work, our giving of time both to the church and to people in need, our participation in small groups for prayer, study of the Word and worship — all these spring from the joy of God in us, joy produced by his gracious work in our lives and in the lives of others.

-Even our financial support for the work of the church is a reflection of our joy in the things God values.
-Our giving to the church demonstrates the importance we place on the treasures of the kingdom of God as compared to the things of this world.
+Our financial support for the work of the church is also a reflection of our joy in the things God values.
+Our donations to the church show the importance we place on the treasures of the kingdom of God as compared to the things of this world.

 Through the church we reach out as the body of Christ with the gospel message, and we give the gospel credibility as we give ourselves to God’s transforming work in us.
 God desires that we each serve him in a personal way and that we serve him and one another as a body, the body of Christ.